 Introductory studies provide the student a varied and rich learning experience that is the essence of a liberal arts and sciences education.
 These courses provide a foundation for advanced studies regardless of major.
 Students who begin their studies with Columbia College or who transfer to Columbia College with 36 or fewer hours from other institutions will complete the Classical program of study.
 Students who transfer to Columbia College with more than 36 hours at the time of initial transfer may elect to pursue either the Classical program of study or the Optional program of study.
-Students who complete the Classical program may request the Registrar note this accomplishment on their transcripts:
+Students who complete the preferred program will have this accomplishment noted on their transcripts when they graduate: